ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

    🔒 You need a :doc:`platform account </getting-started/register>` with :ref:`full access level <reference/user-access-levels:Full access level>`.

-The AI4OS Platform allows to detect **data drift** in your data at inference time.
+The platform allows to detect **data drift** in your data at inference time.
 This is a useful warning that the inference results might not be reliable anymore and that some action should be taken (eg. cleaning the sensor, retraining the model, etc).